 Please review the information below prior to your visit:

 - Visitors who are experiencing signs of illness (fever, chills, cough, sore throat, headache, body aches) cannot visit until they return to health.

-- Please follow hand hygiene and social distancing to help reduce the spread of the virus.
+- Please follow hand hygiene and masking to help reduce the spread of viruses.

 - Additional restrictions may apply in certain high-risk areas such as cancer, transplant and where patients have compromised immune systems.

 - All visitors older than age 2 must wear a mask.

 - Cloth masks are no longer recommended in our environment.
 Be sure to bring your mask from home if possible, but don’t worry if you don’t have a medical-grade mask – we’re happy to provide one.

 - All patients, including COVID-positive patients, can have 2-4 visitors at the bedside (at any given time), and 2 additional visitors can be listed on the patient’s visitor list, for a total of 6 visitors in the hospital.